 I’ll never forget the first time I decided to create our Smiley Face Pancakes.
 Some people spend money on specialty smiley face pancake griddles, but you don’t have to be fancy.
 This is as simple as taking a small ice cream scoop and adding two scoops for each eye and a tiny one for the nose.
 (We used ice cream, but whip cream and yogurt would work well too.)
 Dot with chocolate syrup and you have brought instant smiles.
 Now of course, you can whip up homemade feather pancakes or buttermilk pancakes, but for these, I used store bought, which is why it took only one minute.

-Since then, our girls have been introduced to Cloudy with a Chance of Meatballs, and its one of their favorites.
-The sequel, Cloudy With A Chance Of Meatballs 2 comes out September 27.
-Both bring foods to life in the form of Foodimals.
+Since then, our girls have been introduced to Cloudy with a Chance of Meatballs, and its one of their favorites because foodimals come to life.

 Yes, Foodimals are taking over and we’ve been having so much fun thinking of creative ways to add special touches to our seemingly every day foods.